radiantlogic-v8/documentation-new/documentation/configuration/security/access-controls.md

 If both lists are empty, access is denied.

 >[!warning] To troubleshoot/trace ACI evaluation decisions, [RadiantOne server log level](09-logs#log-settings) must be set to DEBUG.
 When DEBUG level is set, the evaluation rules can be seen in vds_server.log.
-This log can be viewed and downloaded from Server Control Panel > Log Viewer.
+This log can be viewed from the Environment Operations Center.

 ## Setting Access Controls